bens4lsu/theskinny-publish/Content/blog2/emails.md

 To: Singleton, Carla; Stewart, Todd; QA
 Subject: RE: Billing and AR regression tests in Integration

-Oh lawdy...Todd, please forgive my response...Iâ€™m over medicated. ?
+Oh lawdy...Todd, please forgive my response...I'm over medicated. ?
 </blockquote>

 This is probably one of my favorite emails that I've ever gotten.
-About once a week, I respond "Oh lawdy...Todd, please forgive my response...Iâ€™m over medicated. ? " to a random email.
+About once a week, I respond "Oh lawdy...Todd, please forgive my response...I'm over medicated. ? " to a random email.
 It's a guarantied laugh (for me) every time.

 <BLOCKQUOTE>
 From: